 It must be said that a whole industry of various accessories arose very quickly around "People's Receivers".
 They were engaged in the production of both well-known companies and small companies whose names now will not tell anyone anything.

-For the VE 301, not only additional circuits for increasing selectivity were produced, but also antenna switches, backlit scales, filters to reduce electrical noise, etc.
+For the VE 301, not only additional circuits for increasing selectivity were produced, but also antenna switches, scale illumination, filters to reduce electrical noise, etc.

 Circling circuits were used to improve the selectivity of the simple receivers, hide the strong local transmitters (since otherwise no other station could be received) and also to receive weak transmitters (mostly banned foreign stations) which were lost in the "Wellensalat" or deliberately disturbed.

 Who was not satisfied with the simple design of the people receiver or the limited usability, could hereby remedy itself.
 Some companies offered interesting additional components for self-assembly, with which easily the cheap community receiver pieces could be upgraded for each piece.
 This ranged from the simple barrier circuit on additional scales to special attachments with which some Models could be upgraded to two-wire and even to a powerful superheterphone receiver...